Carol Barton

 Luminous Towers.
 Most recently she was awarded a residency

 by the Sacatar Foundation in Brazil.
-Her latest book The
+Her latest books, The

-Pocket Paper Engineer, a how-to on pop-up design and construction,
+Pocket Paper Engineer series of how-to workbooks on pop-up design and construction,